 -

-Multi-generational addiction patterns: applying trauma-informed, neuroscience-based approaches to break cycles of self-medication.
+Multi-generational addiction patterns: applying modern neuroscience-based approach to break cycles of self-medication.

 My Approach